carlitoselmago/raspberry-playlist/README.md

 ### Execute
 Software will run automatically on boot

-Put a pendrive with the videos in a pen drive before booting All videos (with .mp4 extension) inside the pendrive will be copied You can remove the pendrive after player starts
+Put a pendrive with videos in it before booting
+All videos (with .mp4 extension in any folder) inside the pendrive will be copied You can remove the pendrive after player starts and does not need to be present till videos need to be replaced